NikhilNRS/PFS_Walkthrough_Example/README.md

 The quickest way to get the code runnning is probably to set up a virtual env using the simpfulediting.yml file.
 Alternatively, one can pip install the master branch of https://github.com/Nikhilrs1993/simpful.

-**To quickly see what's possible go through the notebooks following the given order**
+**To quickly see what's possible go through the notebooks following the given order.
+Unzip the zip file in the root folder (using extract here).**

 1. The first one uses automatic modelling for constructing the Probabilistic Fuzzy Model (PFS, using Genetic Programming).
 2. The second one takes a look at the results.